 10. Eat lower on the food chain

-Paul Hawken’s new book Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming—I’ll write a review of it after I finish reading it—lists 100 of the “most substantive solutions” to reverse climate change.
+Paul Hawken’s new book Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming lists 100 of the “most substantive solutions” to reverse climate change.
+(Read my book review here.)
 Four of Hawken’s top 10 solutions relate to the food system, with eating a plant-based diet ranking fourth (reducing food waste also makes it into his top 10).
 Just how do you convince kids to eat more vegetables?
 It’s actually pretty simple.
 You make them taste good (see #4).

 11. Make water the drink of choice